Tugduoff/RType/doc/protocol.md

 This document describes the communication protocol between the R-Type server and the R-Type client.

-The protocol is heavily [ECS](https://en.wikipedia.org/wiki/Entity_component_system)-oriented in the sense that all info sent by the server on the client are entity creation/deletion, components being attached to entities, and components' internal state being updated.
+The protocol is heavily [ECS](https://en.wikipedia.org/wiki/Entity_component_system)-oriented in the sense that all info sent by the server to the client are entity creation/deletion, components being attached to entities, and components' internal state being updated.
 It is true that on the other hand, client-to-server communication is not as much ECS-oriented as its counterpart, that is because the client doesn't decide anything about the ECS.
 It does, however, communicate player input to the server.

 ## General information